 Registration begins approximately three months before the examination is offered.
 Application dates of acceptance and deadline dates are available on the ABE website.
-The exam is a four-hour session.
-Included with the Case History pass letter will be the Written Examination Registration Form (this form is also available from the Central Office and the ABE website).
-Candidates will be sent a registration authorization letter upon receipt of the Written Examination fee.
+The exam is a fourhour session.
+Included with the Case History pass letter will be information about how to register for the Written Exam.
+Candidates will be sent a registration authorization email upon receipt of the Written Examination registration form and fee.
 Registering and scheduling an examination time for the Written Examination is done through Pearson Vue testing center, the company administering the examination.
 Detailed information is available in the ABE Written Examination Guidelines which is available on the ABE website.